rtharayil/certify-me.github.io/eduTranscript.md

 Feature3Image: assets4/images/verf3.png
 Feature3Title: Streamline Your Workflow and Boost Efficiency
-Feature3Text: "InstantTranscript automates and streamlines credential management by digitizing and centralizing requests, reducing administrative tasks, and improving operational efficiency, allowing your team to focus on more important activities."
+Feature3Text: "EduTranscript automates and streamlines credential management by digitizing and centralizing requests, reducing administrative tasks, and improving operational efficiency, allowing your team to focus on more important activities."

 Feature4Image: assets4/images/verf2.png
 Feature4Title: Seamless, Secure and Student-Centric Solutions
-Feature4Text: "
-Our advanced platform seamlessly connects with universities and higher education institutions around the world to efficiently process and manage a diverse range of academic credentials, all while ensuring the highest standards of security and compliance.
+Feature4Text: "Our advanced platform seamlessly connects with universities and higher education institutions around the world to efficiently process and manage a diverse range of academic credentials, all while ensuring the highest standards of security and compliance."
-"

 Feature5Image: assets4/images/verf1.png
 Feature5Title: Enhance the Student Experience
-Feature5Text: "InstantTranscript gives students instant digital access to their academic records, making it simple to request, receive, and exchange credentials.
+Feature5Text: "EduTranscript gives students instant digital access to their academic records, making it simple to request, receive, and exchange credentials.
 This improves their entire experience and streamlines their educational journey."

 #G2 section
 G2Title: Global Leader in Digital Certificates & Badge Management